Table of Contents

 Adrenal Cortex Insufficiency

-Insufficiency of the adrenal cortex results in the failure of hormonal regulatory circuits with correspondingly marked clinical presentation.
+Insufficiency of the adrenal cortex results in the failure of hormonal regulatory circuits with the correspondingly marked clinical presentation.
 The causes and forms thereof are manifold.

 Aetiology of adrenal cortex insufficiency